 - Ionsys 40 mcg per activation

-Used to treat serious, chronic pain, Fentanyl is a narcotic analgesic that has the potential to be habit-forming.
+Although it is used to treat serious, chronic pain, Fentanyl is a narcotic analgesic that has the potential to be habit-forming.
 Fentanyl is available in patch form as Duragesic and in lozenges as Actiq.
-Both are meant to be taken only by those who are already tolerant to opiates.
-Addiction to Fentanyl is characterized by chronic use despite negative consequences.
-Compulsive use can lead to both physical and psychological dependence which can be tough to manage without help.
-Withdrawal symptoms, which can be quite intense, kick in once prolonged use of Fentanyl is stopped abruptly.
+However, both forms are meant for patients who are already tolerant to opiates.
+Addiction to Fentanyl is defined as chronic use despite negative consequences.
+In addition, compulsive use can lead to both physical and psychological dependence which can be tough to manage without help.
+When a person stops using Fentanyl abruptly, withdrawal symptoms kick and can be very intense.
 This is a sure sign of physical addiction.
-Opiates attach to opiate receptors in the body and can alter reward centers in the brain, leading to physical addiction.
+Furthermore, opiates attach to opiate receptors in the body and can alter reward centers in the brain, leading to physical addiction.

 DURAGESIC® contains a high concentration of a potent Schedule II opioid agonist, fentanyl.
-Schedule II opioid substances which include fentanyl, hydromorphone, methadone, morphine, oxycodone, and oxymorphone have the highest potential for abuse and associated risk of fatal overdose due to respiratory depression.
+Schedule II opioid substances include fentanyl, hydromorphone, methadone, morphine, oxycodone, and oxymorphone.
+In particular, these drugs have the highest potential for abuse and associated risk of fatal overdose due to respiratory depression.

 Signs of Fentanyl Addiction

 Physical and psychological dependence are the most obvious signs of a Fentanyl addiction.
-Other signs may include an increase in drug-seeking behaviors that could include tampering with prescriptions or “doctor shopping” to ensure you have more than one source.
+For example, other signs may include an increase in drug-seeking behaviors that could include tampering with prescriptions or “doctor shopping” to ensure you have more than one source.
 Tolerance to powerful opiates can set in quickly.

 People using Fentanyl should reduce their use slowly.
-Stopping abruptly can cause withdrawal symptoms to set in quickly.
+Whereas, stopping abruptly can cause withdrawal symptoms to set in quickly.
 The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for an opiate addiction.
 Symptoms include: